gdsec-test/dcu-zeus/README.md

 ## Certs Required
 The following certs are required to run this project, must include proper ENV domain:
- 1. `Netvio Soap API`: apiuser.cmap.int.
- 2. `OCM API`: phishstory.int.
+ 1. `OCM API`: phishstory.int.
- 3. `ZEUS DCU Journal`: dcu.zeus.int.
+ 2. `ZEUS DCU Journal`: dcu.zeus.int.
- 4. `Ecomm/Orion Web Service`: dcu.ecomm.
+ 3. `Ecomm/Orion Web Service`: dcu.ecomm.

 ## Running Locally
 If you would like to run Zeus locally you will need to specify the following environment variables